Bright-Computing/interactions/README.md

     "comment": ""
   },
 ```
-As of today, that 44-interaction sequences will spawn a sequence of 2994 interactions.
+As of today, that **44-interaction sequences will spawn a sequence of 2994 interactions**.
 `multiple_bigdata_tools_test`
 basically installs specific versions of certain tools that work together with Spark or Hadoop.
 Repeating
 tests with a slightly different case is just matter of adding some new interactions (in general